Install the hardware

 To connect an Ethernet cable to a 10/100/1000BASE-T port or 1G SFP copper transceiver

-Insert the RJ-45 connector on one end of your Ethernet cable into an appropriate port on the front panel of the appliance, as shown in the following figure.
+Insert the RJ-45 connector on the Ethernet cable into an appropriate port on the front panel of the appliance, as shown in the following figure.

 Figure 8.
 Insert an Ethernet cable